 Note: If you have any questions about File and Printer Sharing, contact Microsoft for assistance.

-Configure Windows 2000 and Windows XP
+Configuring Windows 2000 and Windows XP

 Right-click the network connection for your local area network.
 File and Printer Sharing for Microsoft Windows should be listed.
-If it is not, click Install and follow the installation prompts.
+If not, click Install and follow the installation prompts.